 ePaper in the spotlight

 In this new series “ePaper in the Spotlight”, we will continue to explore how publishers can best utilise the ePaper.
-You can sign up here to receive our findings as we publish, and get in touch with us with any interesting ePaper examples you think we have missed!
+Do get in touch with us with any interesting ePaper examples you think we have missed!